athirma/SVEP/README.md

 4. pn1.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-1.
 5. pn2.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-2.
 6. pn3.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-3.
+7. datsets.zip contains the raw data of dataset-1, dataset-2, dataset-3

 ## Comparison for screening